Mark Salas: Detroit Tigers

 Salas signed with the Detroit Tigers the day before the 1990 season started.
 His first hit as a Tigers was a game-winning home run on April 15 against the Baltimore Orioles.
 Regardless, he saw limited duty until a mid-June injury to starting catcher Mike Heath landed him in the everyday line-up.
 His game-winning home run on June 10 led to a 7 for 17 stretch in which he hit two more home runs, and raised his batting average from .094 to .204.
 His nine home runs for the season tied a career high, and were two more than Heath.

 Salas hit just one home run in 1991, but his final career home run likely stands as his biggest.
 As a team, the Tigers had struck out a franchise record tying 21 times in a fourteen inning marathon against the Toronto Blue Jays on August 8.
 Entering the game in the fourteenth inning as a pinch hitter for Skeeter Barnes, Salas connected on a 3-2 pitch for a three-run home run off Jays closer Tom Henke.

 Career statistics

-Salas has had three career two home runs games.
+Despite hitting just 38 home runs in his MLB career, Salas had three multi-home run games.
 The first one carried the Twins to a 6–2 victory over Charlie Hough and the Texas Rangers on September 11, 1986.
 The other two both came in blowout losses.

 He is one of a few major leaguers whose surname is a palindrome; the others being catcher Truck Hannah (1918–1920), third baseman Eddie Kazak (1948–1952), infielder Toby Harrah (1969–1986), pitcher Dave Otto (1987–1994), first baseman Dick Nen (1963–1970), his son, relief pitcher Robb Nen (1993–2002), pitcher Juan Salas (2006–2008), and pitchers Marino (2008) and Fernando Salas (2010–present).

+In popular culture

+In the TV series Reacher, Reacher's brother Joe used "Mark Salas" as a pseudonym, as Joe was a Yankees fan and Salas played for them briefly.